-Every developer has a toolset which we will use while coding.
+Every developer has a toolset that we will use while coding.
 These are tools that we live and breathe with at our jobs daily, and chances are, we can’t work effectively without them.

 For the most part, everyone has their favorite code editor like Vim, Sublime Text, Atom, VSCode, etc., I am not going to bring those up.
 Also, using Git is indisputable and I believe we are all on the same page.